I-87 - Connecting Raleigh to Norfolk, VA

 Route Type: 4-lane Freeway Length: 11.9 Miles Status: Not Interstate Standard Upgrade Project Funded: Some

 US 64 in this segment is a substandard freeway.
 There is one improvement project, part in this segment and part in Segment 6, funded in the 2024-2033 STIP.
 NCDOT posted a press release on August 9, 2023 indicating a ten mile pavement rehabilitation project (I-6045) from SR 1306 (Old Franklin Road) Exit 452 to Old Carriage Road at Exit 463 was awarded for $14.4 million to Wilson based contractor S.T.
 Wooten Corp.
 While shoulder rehabilitation is a part of this contract there was no mention of any interstate standard shoulder widening.16 Work began in January 2024.
-According to the NCDOT Construction Project Report, work is 6.5% complete as of the end of February 2024.17 According to the Study, this segment, in addition to needing shoulders widened to 12 feet, requires the widening of the dual bridges over the Tar River and replacing the SR 1144 (Pine Street) bridge, along with the US 64 Alt Bridge in Nashville.
+According to the NCDOT Construction Project Report, work is 32.7% complete as of the end of October 2024, it is not to be completed until October 2025.17 According to the Study, this segment, in addition to needing shoulders widened to 12 feet, requires the widening of the dual bridges over the Tar River and replacing the SR 1144 (Pine Street) bridge, along with the US 64 Alt Bridge in Nashville.
 Bridges with low vertical clearances at SR 1148 (Big Woods Road) will remain with pavement milling to achieve increased height.
 Estimated cost is $46 million.
 These are currently not funded projects, therefore construction cannot start until after 2033.

 US 64 Freeway, NC 58 Exit in Nashville to I-95 in Rocky Mount